 “Too many organizations mix channel optimization and target optimization, but those are two equally important endeavors: the former to determine where the marketing dollars should go, and the latter to determine whom to target,” he said.

 But you’re not finished yet!
-Targeting has to be refined regularly because “you’re basically hypothesis testing,” said Cynthia Kazanis, digital marketing analyst at internet marketing agency Pure Visibility.
-“Especially in digital marketing, you should never think of anything you create as permanent or done because then you lose the advantage of your platforms' agility.”
+Audience targeting has to be refined regularly because “you’re basically hypothesis testing,” said Cynthia Kazanis, digital marketing analyst at internet marketing agency Pure Visibility.
+“Especially in digital marketing, you should never think of anything you create as permanent or done because then you lose the advantage of your platforms’ agility.”

-Instead, keep asking questions about your targeting:
+Instead, keep asking questions about your audience targeting: